PrajwalMReddy/Pulsar/src/temp/README.md

 This holds all the Abstract Syntax Tree nodes that will be used by the Abstract Syntax Tree Class.

 ## temp.util
-This holds other classes that aren't strictly needed for compilation, but are there for convenience.
-This only includes the disassembler for now.
+This holds other classes that aren't strictly needed for compilation but are there for convenience.